 Argument Description alias <alias></alias> Specifies an optional alias for the tunnel endpoint.
 The alias must be unique and can contain up to 128 characters.
 Aliases are case-sensitive.
 For example: (config) # tunnel-endpoint te-id te1 alias Tunnel-endpoint1 NOTE: The alias cannot use the same format as the tunnel endpoint identifier, te1 to te128. type remote ip-address <ip address=""></ip> Specifies the type, which is remote, and specifies the IP address of the tunnel endpoint.
+Only one IP address can be configured for each tunnel endpoint. endpoint.
 Only one IP address can be configured for each tunnel endpoint.
 The destinations must be reachable from the tunnel IP.
-For example: (config) # tunnel-endpoint te-id te1 type remote ip-address 1.1.1.1 NOTE: Once a tunnel endpoint is associated with a port group, the IP address cannot be changed.